henkelmax/modrepo/docs/minecraft/voicechat/faq.md

   },
   {
     question: "Does this mod work with TCPShield?",
-    answer: `Yes, but you need the paid plan and you need to contact their support.`, },
+    answer: `Yes, but only with their paid plan and you need to contact their support.`, },
   {
     question: "Does the voice chat activate Sculk sensors?",